loreanvictor/tmplr/README.md

 <br/>

-Interactive recipes set `tmplr` apart from other scaffolding tools.
+Recipes set `tmplr` apart from other scaffolding tools:
 - ☕ They can do simple tasks like removing a license file, updating README using git info, etc.
-- ✨ They can do complex tasks such as adding new packages to a monorepo using chosen presets.
+- ✨ They can do complex tasks such as adding new packages to a monorepo from a chosen preset.
 - 🔒 They are powerful yet safe to run on your machine.
 - 🚀 They are super easy to write, as opposed to bash / python scripts.